-- 3.5 Brisbane Transport Consultative Committees - 3.5.1 As part of the ongoing commitment to consultation a sub-committee of the Brisbane Transport's Divisional Consultative Committee (DCC) will meet on an as required basis to address security issues.
-Terms of reference and protocols for the operation of this sub-committee will be determined by the DCC. - 3.5.2 The Bus Design and Security Consultative Committee, established as a subcommittee of Brisbane Transport's DCC, will meet as required to consider issues associated with the design of new buses or proposed modifications to buses that impact on Passenger Services Employees.
-The Bus Design and Security Consultative Committee will comprise at least two ARTBU representatives.

-- 3.6 Rostering - 3.6.1 The parties recognise that issues emerge periodically with day to day running due to changing operational, traffic and public demands, which have implications for existing schedules and rosters.
+- (v) 5 socks - (vi) 1 woolen article (choice may be either vest, pullover or cardigan) - (vii) 1 parka - (viii) 1 umbrella - (ix) 1 hat (optional) - (x) 1 watch. - 3.5 Transport for Brisbane Consultative Committees - 3.5.1 The parties recognise that there are particular safety and security issues specific to Bus Operators.
+On this basis, the parties have agreed on a process to deal with those issues in the matter outlined in this clause. - 3.5.2 As part of the ongoing commitment to consultation, a sub-committee of Transport for Brisbane's Divisional Consultative Committee (DCC), referred to as the Bus Design and Security Consultative Committee, will meet on an 'as required' basis, not less than quarterly, to oversee and address: - (i) safety and security issues; and - (ii) Issues associated with the design of new buses or proposed modifications to buses. - 3.5.3 Terms of reference and protocols for the operation of this sub-committee, which will comprise at least two representatives of the ARTBU, will be determined by the DCC. - 3.6 Rostering - 3.6.1 The parties recognise that issues emerge periodically with day to day running due to changing operational, traffic and public demands, which have implications for existing schedules and rosters.
 These issues are generally outside the control of the parties.
-It is recognised that Brisbane Transport's rostering and scheduling parameters are consistent with current legislative, statutory and Award requirements. - 3.6.2 Where issues are identified with rostering arrangements, it is agreed that the parties will work cooperatively to identify the causes of these issues and develop options to remedy them. - 3.6.3 It is the intent of the parties to ensure that: - (i) running times are achievable - (ii) Passenger Services Employees have access to reasonable layover/meal periods - (iii) work groups achieve reasonable starting times and days off in accordance with established principles. - 3.6.4 In all cases, Award conditions will be used as a base in establishing reasonable roster arrangements.
-Where practical established roster protocols such as variations in shift starting times (one hour) and minimum broken shift hours (9 hours 15 minutes) will be recognised. - 3.6.5 Consultation relative to rostering arrangements will normally be conducted locally through the established arrangements.
-Where issues emerge that have network wide implications or cannot be resolved locally, these will be escalated through the established consultative/dispute resolution procedures. - 3.6.6 Brisbane Transport acknowledges the ARTBU desire to establish a roster code of practice for bus operators in Brisbane Transport.
-The parties will work cooperatively to consider options for the establishment of a roster code of practice based upon a proposal developed by the ARTBU.
-It is noted that any roster code of practice will not limit Brisbane Transport's ability to respond to current and emerging customer, business or contractual needs or impose unreasonable limitations or costs upon its operations, guided by the principles of work-life balance. - 3.6.7 A minimum of four (4) minutes will be allowed on all Run Printed Work at termini between the end of an In-Service (Timetabled) trip where the next trip is an In-Service (Timetabled) trip. - 3.7 Flexible work arrangements
+It is recognised that Transport for Brisbane's rostering and scheduling parameters are consistent with current legislative, statutory and Award requirements. - 3.6.2 Where issues are identified with rostering arrangements, it is agreed that the parties will work cooperatively to identify the causes of these issues and develop options to remedy them. - 3.6.3 It is the intent of the parties to ensure that: - (i) running times are achievable - (ii) Passenger Services Employees have access to reasonable layover/meal periods - (iii) work groups achieve reasonable starting times and days off in accordance with established principles. - 3.6.4 In all cases, Award conditions will be used as a base in establishing reasonable roster arrangements.
+Where practical established roster protocols such as variations in shift starting times (one hour) and minimum broken shift hours (9 hours 15 minutes) will be recognised. - 3.6.5 Consultation relative to rostering arrangements will be conducted through a depot based roster consultation committee.
+Employee representatives on the consultation committee should be drawn from each roster-group and be democratically elected from all employees in each group.
+The ballot process for the election of the employee representative/s is to be decided at the DCC, and then implemented in each depot using the WUCC to run the ballot.